 Financiers are at their very best when freshly baked, or ideally eaten within 48 hours.
 In fact, their texture deteriorates in a few hours.
 You can make the batter ahead of time and keep it chilled up for a few days, then bake off fresh batches as needed.
 They are best enjoyed with a cup of tea or as a delicious everyday sweet treat.

-More French Dessert Recipes
+More Financier Recipes

 Almond Financiers